What Is Stage 1 Mesothelioma?

 Stage 1 mesothelioma patients may work toward a better prognosis by:

 - Eating well: Many peritoneal mesothelioma patients may struggle to meet their nutritional needs as their cancer progresses.
-However, getting the right nutrition boosts the immune system, giving patients undergoing treatment for any type of mesothelioma the best chance of survival and recovery.
+However, proper diet and nutrition can help boost the immune system, giving patients undergoing treatment for any type of mesothelioma the best chance of survival and recovery.

 - Exercising: Exercise may decrease stress, improve blood flow, and help prevent bedsores and other secondary health problems.